mabel-dev/opteryx/docs/Client Connectivity/02 Remote.md

 !!! warning
     This is not currently not available

-## Submit a Query
+## Submit a Query (asynchronos)

-This API submits a SQL query.
+This API submits a SQL query and receives a Job reference in return.

 **End Point**

 ~~~
-[POST] /api/v1/submit
+[POST] /api/v1/job
 ~~~

 **Request Body**